Usher Reportedly Marries His Longtime Girlfriend Jennifer Goicoechea

 Yes, the rumors are reportedly true.
 Usher is married and officially off the market.

 The 45-year-old Super Bowl LVIII halftime star wed his longtime girlfriend, Jennifer Goicoechea, in Las Vegas.
-According to People magazine, the couple got married on February 11.
+According to People magazine, the couple got married Feb.
+11.

 Sources report Usher married his longtime girlfriend while in Sin City.